-General transcriptionist jobs will probably grow at a faster rate than medical or legal transcriptionist jobs due to the reasons I mentioned above.
+General transcriptionist jobs will probably grow faster than medical or legal transcriptionist jobs due to the reasons I mentioned above.

 5 Companies Offering Transcribing Jobs for Beginners

-Rev offers not only transcriber jobs, but also captioner, sub-titler, and translator jobs.
+Rev offers not only transcriber jobs but also captioner, sub-titler, and translator jobs.
 The pay for transcriptionists is from $0.36 – $0.65 per audio minute.
-Average earnings are $245 per month with top earners on $1495 per month.
+Average earnings are $245 per month, with top earners at $1495 per month.
 You have to pass a grammar test of 20 basic questions and a transcription test of a 3-minute audio file.

-With these additional requirements, at least the pay is a little better than the other platforms mentioned here, $0.75 – $0.85 per audio minute.
+With these additional requirements, at least the pay is slightly better than the other platforms mentioned here, $0.75 – $0.85 per audio minute.
 Their top transcriptionists earn from $250 – $950 per week.